Nazanin-Rashedi/CE_Accuracy/README.md

-This repository contains the code related to the paper "The Accuracy of Learned Versus Traditional Cardinality
+This repository contains the source code related to our VLDB 2025 paper submission "The Accuracy of Learned Versus Traditional Cardinality
 Estimators: Unraveling the Evaluation Result Conundrum"